josh-monto/dob-permits/README.md

 sudo snap install google-cloud-sdk

-Log in to GCP in your browser and create a GCP project.
-Then create a service account with “Storage Admin” and “BigQuery Admin” roles.

-Download the credentials for this account to a private folder accessible by only you.
+Log in to GCP in your browser, go to the console, and create a GCP project (This is where charges may start accumulating.
+Also no organization for location is fine).
+Select the new project near the top of the page.
+Take not of the project ID.
+You'll need it later.
+Navigate to "IAM & Admin," either from quick access or the sidebar menu.
+Then, in the sidebar, select "Service Accounts."
+On the Service accounts page click "+ Create service account."
+Give it a name and ID and click "Create and continue."
+In the second step, select the “Storage Admin” and “BigQuery Admin” roles.
+With those applied, now click "Done."

+The sservice account will appear on the new page.
+Click the three dots at the right of the line it's listed on, under Actions, and select "Manage keys."
+On the Keys page, select Add key->Create new key.
+Select the JSON format and click Create.
+The JSON will download.
+Store this file to a private folder accessible by only you.

-Within the “terraform” directory of the project, create a new file called “terraform.tfvars” with the following content:
+Now open you project directory in a code editor (like vscode).
+Within the “terraform” directory of the project (dob-permits/terraform), create a new file called “terraform.tfvars”.
+Place the the following content in the folder (you will need to pick a bucket name here):

 project = “{YOUR_PROJECT_ID}”

 credentials = "path/to/google-credentials/{CREDENTIALS_FILE_NAME}.json"

-gcs_bucket_name = "{NAME_OF_BUCKET}”
+gcs_bucket_name = "{NAME_OF_BUCKET}"

 Make sure to create a bucket name that you are certain is unique.
-Something like “{YOUR_PROJECT_ID}-bucket” should work.
+Something like “{YOUR_PROJECT_ID}-bucket” may work.
 Terraform will create this bucket for you, so no need to create it manually in GCP.

 In a bash terminal, navigate to the terraform folder in the project directory, and run the following command:

 gcloud auth application-default login

 Log in following the prompts.
 Ensure it is the same Google account you used to create your project.
-Then, run terraform with the following commands:
+Click Allow.
+Then, run terraform from bash with the following commands (you may need to run sudo snap install terraform from command line):

 terraform init
 terraform apply

+Type "yes" when prompted.

 Your GCP infrastucture should now be in place.
 If you want to verify this, you can go to your GCP account and navigate to Cloud Storage->Buckets within your project.
 The bucket you named and created with Terraform should be there.
 You can next navigate to BigQuery, expand the items under your project name in the left pane, and the "building_permits" dataset should be in the list of those items.